Taylor Walls Player Props: Rays vs. Phillies

 Taylor Walls At The Plate

-- Walls is batting .213 with 10 doubles, two triples, seven home runs and 30 walks.
+- Walls is hitting .213 with 10 doubles, two triples, seven home runs and 30 walks.

-- Walls has reached base via a hit in 34 games this season (of 65 played), and had multiple hits in seven of those games.
+- Walls has reached base via a hit in 34 games this year (of 65 played), and had multiple hits in seven of those games.

-- Looking at the 65 games he has played this year, he's hit a long ball in six of them (9.2%), and in 2.8% of his trips to the dish.
+- In 9.2% of his games this year, he has hit a long ball, and 2.8% of his trips to the dish.

+- In 18 games this year (27.7%), Walls has picked up an RBI, and in four of those games (6.2%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.